 What are the causes of a vaginal infection?

 “Synthetic materials, like the ones that make up your swimsuit, don’t allow air circulation down there.
 Leaving a wet swimsuit on all day creates a warm, moist environment, which encourages the growth of candida yeast.
 Opt for natural cotton underwear, and change out of your wet swimwear as soon as you can.
 The same goes for your workout wear.
 If you are prone to thrush, avoid staying in your sweaty lycra tights for hours on end.

-Another common cause are harsh soaps or bodywashs, which upset the acid/alkaline and secretion balance that your body is desperately trying to maintain for protection.
-Taking antibiotics can also cause an imbalance of good and bad bacteria, so always follow a course up with some high quality probiotics.”
+Another common cause is harsh soaps or body washes, which upset the acid/alkaline and secretion balance that your body is desperately trying to maintain for protection.
+Taking antibiotics can also cause an imbalance of good and bad bacteria, so always follow a course up with some high-quality probiotics.”

 What are the different signs of candida and bacterial vaginosis?

-“Candida overgrowth, more commonly called thrush, causes a thick, white, odourless discharge.
-It’s usually itchy, and can cause pain with intercourse or urination.
+“Candida overgrowth, more commonly called thrush, causes a thick, white, odorless discharge.
+It’s usually itchy and can cause pain with intercourse or urination.
 In contrast, bacterial vaginosis causes a thin, gray or white discharge with a fishy odor and is rarely itchy.”

 What are some simple ways to treat it?

 “Antifungals are a common treatment for thrush, while antibiotics are commonly prescribed for bacterial vaginosis.
 It’s now thought that localized probiotics such as a probiotic pessary may be a useful option, as they will help to restore the balance of microorganisms in the area, without killing off any of the good bacteria.
 Oral probiotics are useful alongside traditional treatment in thrush. too – they will introduce beneficial bacteria to restore balance.”